aws/amazon-chime-sdk-android/README.md

   - [Stopping a session](#stopping-a-session)
   - [Voice Focus](#voice-focus)
   - [Custom Video Source](#custom-video-source)

 ### Starting a session

 #### Use case 1.
 Start a session.

-To start sending/receiving audio, you need to start the session.
-Once the session has started, you can talk and listen to attendees.
-Make sure audio permission is granted from the user.
+You need to start the meeting session to start sending and receiving audio.
+Make sure that the user has granted audio permission first.

 ```kotlin
 meetingSession.audioVideo.start()